By David Bearl, CCC®, CCE®, AAC®

 Are you workforce ready?

-As shown by David Bearl’s story, it takes a combination of self-determination and inquisitiveness to achieve success in the culinary industry.
+As shown by Chef Bearl’s story, it takes a combination of self-determination and inquisitiveness to achieve success in the culinary industry.
 Trained culinarians are becoming an even more valuable commodity in today’s workplace as employers attempt to keep pace with the ever-evolving marketplace and meet society’s needs.
 What career path are you on?
 Where are you headed?
 Who can help you achieve your goals and aspirations?
 Who can redirect you, should it be required?
 Where do you want to work?

 Employers are looking for the David Bearls of the world who understand the importance of certification and know how to lead and mentor.
 Here’s what you can do to get started on your certification journey: